ant-design/ant-design/docs/spec/copywriting.en-US.md

 When expressing content, the focus should be on users -- what they can do with your product?
 Not what you and your product are doing for them.
 The foothold of content representation is very important.
 Since it is user-centred design, copywriting should be user-centred as much as possible.

-> Note: Use "we" to comunicate with users when they are reporting questions, suggestions or complaints to the systems, such as "We will consider your complaint.".
+> Note: Use "we" to communicate with users when they are reporting questions, suggestions or complaints to the systems, such as "We will consider your complaint.".

 ### Concise statement